deltafi/deltafi/deltafi-docs/public/docs/operating/deltafile_analytics.md

 `/api/v2/survey` is the REST API for injecting "survey" data into the DeltaFi analytics database.
-The API is used to add an array of DeltaFile analytic entries directly into the analytics database without needing to process the data through DeltaFi flows.
-This allows for hypothetical, observed, or orthogonally processed data to be represented alongside the analytic data for processed DeltaFiles that are automatically added to the database as part of the usual DeltaFi flow processing.
+The API is used to add an array of DeltaFile analytic entries directly into the analytics database without needing to process the data through DeltaFi dataSources.
+This allows for hypothetical, observed, or orthogonally processed data to be represented alongside the analytic data for processed DeltaFiles that are automatically added to the database as part of the usual DeltaFi processing.
 The "survey" data can be viewed in Grafana dashboards and distinguished from other analytic data by the pattern of the `did` field (`/^survey-.*/`).